telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 Note that after two first lines, what comes out from `orionCurl` is first the HTTP headers, and after that eventual payload.
 In this example there is no payload.

-Note the two calls to `REGEX()`, for the correlator and the date:
+Note the two occurrences of `REGEX()`, for the correlator and the date:

 * The correlator is a string of 36 characters, that is a hex number with hyphens.
 This regex could be made better, now that we know exactly where each hyphen must come, however, it's not really necesary.
 * The second REGEX, for the `Date` HTTP header could also be more elaborated.
 Also not necessary.

 ### TEARDOWN Section
-This is where processes are killed and databases are removed, so that the next test case will start with a clean slate.
+This is where processes are killed and databases are removed, so that the following test case will start with a clean slate.
 The most typical commands used are:

 ```
 --TEARDOWN--